 Thank you for all the support you are giving to this much loved historic building and its grounds :)

-First open day wasl be on Saturday September 11th, from 12-3pm with folk music, tea, coffee and cakes, as well as a treasure hunt for the children.
+First open day was on Saturday September 11th, from 12-3pm with folk music, tea, coffee and cakes, as well as a treasure hunt for the children.

-We are holding a Community Volunteering day on Saturday the 25th September from 10 - 1pm for gardening, cleaning.
-Jobs available for all abilities.
-Tea, coffee and water provided.
-For gardening please wear sturdy boots and thick gloves.
+We also held a Community Volunteering day on Saturday the 25th September from 10 - 1pm for gardening, cleaning.
+Jobs were available for all abilities and a great day was had by all and lots of work on clearing the churchyard was achieved.

 Photos credit: Ricci Fothergill